Ankush1626/Chess-Python/README.md

 # Dislaimer

 <div align="center">
 This code was not originally developed by me.
-I learned it from a tutorial by the channel Coding Spot on Youtube and hold no copyright over this code.
+I learned it from a tutorial by the channel Coding Spot on Youtube and hold no copyright over this code or its related files.
 <br/>
 PS - I did not just copy and paste the code.
 Instead, I understood it and then rewrote the entire code from scratch.
 </div>